liuliu3dv/RoboVerse/docs/source/metasim/tutorial/handler.md

 - Root position/orientation of each object
 - Joint positions & velocities
+- Actuator states
 - Camera outputs (RGB / depth)
 - Optional per-task "extras"

 It supports multi-env batched extraction, and ensures consistent structure across backends.

+A "mode" parameter can be specified.
+For "dict" observation, it will return a `DictEnvState`.
+For "tensor" observation, it will return a `TensorState`.
+When returning `TensorState`, DoFs and Body properties are organized in lexicographical order.
+You can get the joint or body names by `get_joint_names` and `get_body_names` methods of the handler.

 ------